Carnitine O-acetyltransferase: Hydrolysis

 It is possible for catalysis to occur with only one of the two substrates.
 If either acetyl-CoA or acetylcarnitine binds to CRAT, a water molecule may fill the other binding site and act as an acetyl group acceptor.

 Substrate-assisted catalysis

 The literature suggests that the trimethylammonium group on carnitine may be a crucial factor in CRAT catalysis.
 This group exhibits a positive charge that stabilizes the oxyanion in the reaction’s intermediate.
 This idea is supported by the fact the positive charge of carnitine is unnecessary for active site binding, but vital for the catalysis to proceed.
 This has been proven to be the case through the synthesis of a carnitine analog lacking its trimethylammonium group.
 This compound was able to compete with carnitine in binding to CRAT, but was unable to induce a reaction.
-The emergence of subtrate-assisted catalysis has opened up new strategies for increasing synthetic substrate specificity.
+The emergence of substrate-assisted catalysis has opened up new strategies for increasing synthetic substrate specificity.